voiceittech/voiceit3-websdk/README.md

 # VoiceIt2 Web Login Example and Kit
 The repository contains an example web demonstration of VoiceIt's API 2.0 use-cases.
-Scroll down for instructions on how to integrate parts of the Example into your own projects.
+Please navigate to "Incorporating the Kit" for instructions on how to integrate parts of the Example into your own projects.

 - [Prerequisites](#prereq)
 - [Recommeded Platform](#platform)